Paul Bateson: Trial

-Later Life
+Later life

 Prison term and release

 Bateson ultimately served twenty-four years and three months of his sentence, becoming eligible for parole in 1997.
 On the day after his 63rd birthday, in August 2003, he was released from Arthur Kill Correctional Facility on Staten Island.
 According to online records kept by New York State's Department of Corrections and Community Supervision, his parole was successfully completed in November 2008.

-Miller attempted to contact Bateson for his Esquire article in 2018 at his last known address, in the Long Island village of Freeport, but was unsuccessful as the phone had been disconnected; emails to different addresses either bounced or were not answered.
+Journalist Matt Miller attempted to contact Bateson for his Esquire article in 2018 at his last known address, in the Long Island village of Freeport, but was unsuccessful as the phone had been disconnected; emails to different addresses either bounced or were not answered.
 The Department of Corrections and Community Supervision also did not have any record of Bateson's death.
 In his podcast interview around the same time, Friedkin said he had heard Bateson was living somewhere in upstate New York.
-A record in the Social Security Death Index shows that a Paul F. Bateson, with the same birthdate and a Social Security number issued in Pennsylvania, died on September 15, 2012.
+A record in the Social Security Death Index shows that a Paul F. Bateson, with the same birthdate and a Social Security number issued in Pennsylvania, died in New York City on September 15, 2012, at the age of 72.